-Academic Integrity: In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect and responsibility.
+Academic integrity: In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect and responsibility.
 [Check the Office of Academic Integrity for more information.]

 Grievance: A student who believes that a decision affecting some aspect of his/her university life has been unfair or unreasonable may have grounds for initiating a grievance.
-See Policy 70 - Student Petitions and Grievances, Section 4.
+Read Policy 70, Student Petitions and Grievances, Section 4.
 When in doubt, please be certain to contact the department’s administrative assistant who will provide further assistance.

-Discipline: A student is expected to know what constitutes academic integrity, to avoid committing academic offenses, and to take responsibility for his/her actions.
+Discipline: A student is expected to know what constitutes academic integrity to avoid committing an academic offence, and to take responsibility for his/her actions.
 [Check the Office of Academic Integrity for more information.]
-A student who is unsure whether an action constitutes an offense, or who needs help in learning how to avoid offenses (e.g., plagiarism, cheating) or learning about "rules" for group work/collaboration should seek guidance from the course professor, academic advisor, or the Undergraduate Associate Dean.
-When misconduct has been found to have occurred, disciplinary penalties will be imposed under Policy 71 - Student Discipline.
-For information on categories of offenses and types of penalties, students should refer to Policy 71, Student Discipline.
+A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about “rules” for group work/collaboration should seek guidance from the course instructor, academic advisor, or the undergraduate associate dean.
+For information on categories of offences and types of penalties, students should refer to Policy 71, Student Discipline.
 For typical penalties, check Guidelines for the Assessment of Penalties.

-Appeals: A student may appeal the finding and/or penalty in a decision made under Policy 70 - Student Petitions and Grievances (other than regarding a petition) or Policy 71, Student Discipline may be appealed if there is a ground.
-A student who believes he/she has a ground for an appeal can be established.
-Read Policy 72 - Student Appeals.
+Appeals: A decision made or penalty imposed under Policy 70, Student Petitions and Grievances (other than a petition) or Policy 71, Student Discipline may be appealed if there is a ground.
+A student who believes he/she has a ground for an appeal should refer to Policy 72, Student Appeals.